Graph Convolutions Enrich the Self-Attention in Transformers!: Experiments

-\paragraph{Results.} Table~\ref{tab:code} shows the accuracy of all models; GFSA results better than the base models.
+\paragraph{Setting.} We conduct a code defect detection task based on Devign dataset provided by~\citet{zhou2019devign}.
+We use RoBERTa~\citep{liu2019roberta}, CodeBERT~\citep{feng2020codebert}, PLBART~\citep{ahmad2021plbart}, and CodeT5~\citep{wang2021codet5} as our backbone models.
+The detailed settings are in Appendix~\ref{app:setup-defect}. \paragraph{Results.} Table~\ref{tab:code} shows the accuracy of all models; GFSA results better than the base models.
 The biggest improvement is 2.40\% for RoBERTa.
 In the case of CodeT5-base, using GFSA shows an accuracy of 64.75, an improvement of 1.95\% from 63.51.
 CodeT5-small+GFSA has only about 100 additional parameters compared to CodeT5-small with 60M parameters, and even more impressively, it surpasses the accuracy of CodeT5-base.
+The biggest improvement is 2.40\% for RoBERTa.
 In Appendix~\ref{app:case}, we include case studies for this task.
-We also report the results of code clone detection task in Appendix~\ref{app:clone}.
-In Table~\ref{tab:clone}, CodeT5-small+GFSA outperforms CodeT5-small with an F1 of 94.36.
+We also report the results of the code clone detection task in Appendix~\ref{app:clone}.